Bank of England note issues

-The Bank of England, which is now the central bank of the United Kingdom, British Crown Dependencies and British Overseas Territories, has issued banknotes since 1694.
-In 1921 the Bank of England gained a legal monopoly on the issue of banknotes in England and Wales, a process that started with the Bank Charter Act 1844, when the power of other banks to issue notes was restricted.
+The Bank of England, the central bank of the United Kingdom, has issued banknotes since 1694.
+In 1921 it gained a legal monopoly on the issue of banknotes in England and Wales, a process that started with the Bank Charter Act 1844, when the power of other banks to issue notes was restricted.
+Only the Bank of England can issue banknotes in England and Wales, where its notes are legal tender.
+They are not legal tender in Scotland and Northern Ireland, but are accepted there by traders alongside their local notes.

 Banknotes were originally hand-written; although they were partially printed from 1725 onwards, cashiers still had to sign each note and make them payable to someone.
 Notes were fully printed from 1855.
+The Bank of England now issues notes for circulation, all in polymer, in four denominations: £5, £10, £20, and £50.

 Since 1970, the Bank of England's notes have featured portraits of British historical figures.

-Of the eight banks authorised to issue sterling notes in the UK, only the Bank of England can issue banknotes in England and Wales, where its notes are legal tender.
-Bank of England notes are not legal tender in Scotland and Northern Ireland, but are always accepted by traders.

-The Bank of England now issues notes, all in polymer, in four denominations: £5, £10, £20 and £50.

-In July 2025, the Bank announced that it is seeking views from the public on what designs should be featured on the next series of notes.
+In March 2026, the Bank announced that British wildlife and British birds are set to feature on the next series of notes.

 Current banknotes

-As of 2025, there are four different denominations of notes: £5, £10, £20 and £50.
-Each value has its own distinct colour scheme, and the size of the notes increases in length and width as the value increases.
+As of 2026, there are four different circulating denominations of notes: £5, £10, £20, and £50 in the current series, series G. Each hold legal tender status in England and Wales, though this refers to the settlement of debts and retailers can refuse them.
+The notes have distinct colours, and the size of the notes increases in length and width as the value increases.
 They all feature a portrait of Elizabeth II or Charles III on the obverse.
 The Bank of England introduced its Series G set of banknotes between 2016 and 2021.
 Following the death of Elizabeth II in 2022, the Bank unveiled new notes, in the same design but featuring Charles III, on 20 December 2022.
 These notes entered circulation on 5 June 2024.

 All current Bank of England banknotes are printed under contract by De La Rue at Debden, Essex.
 They include the printed signature of the Chief Cashier of the Bank of England and depict the British monarch in full view, facing left.
 They also include the EURion constellation, a pattern of yellow circles which stops copying of banknotes and is easily identified by photocopiers.

-On 2 July 2025, The Bank of England launched a month-long consultation, with the possibility to replace historical figures with new features for the next design of Series H banknotes.
-The reported ideas include British birds, bridges, food, nature, innovation, and key events in history.
+On 2 July 2025, the Bank of England launched a month-long consultation, seeking ideas from the public on replacing historical figures with new features on the next design of Series H banknotes.
+On 11 March 2026, The Bank announced that British wildlife and British birds are set to feature on its notes, with a public consultation inviting suggestions for the specific animals to be depicted.

 The table below shows the notes currently in circulation.
 Two issue dates are given for each note: the first is for the Elizabeth II issue; the second date is for the Charles III issue.